michalmonday/supremeDuck/README.md

 ## Credits / thanks to / kudos
 :star: [HAK5](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Downloads#duck-encoder) and :star: [mame82](https://github.com/mame82/duckencoder.py) - encoding for different languages used in this project is in 99% based on their work.
+This project was created thanks to the long chain of people building on top of other people's ideas.
+If HAK5 did not popularize HID attacks with Rubber Ducky then most of projects like this would not exist.
+Thanks to :star: authors of ducky scripts posted on [HAK5Darren's page with payloads](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payloads) this project is richer in features.
+Thanks to :star: Darren Kitchen for [Dropbox Exfiltration](https://www.youtube.com/watch?v=TBBT1c2zjms) and similar videos that all contributed in one way or another to this project.
 :star: [Seytonic](https://maltronics.com/) - in a series of [youtube tutorials](https://www.youtube.com/watch?v=_yJWwKO3_Z0) presented how to use cheap Arduino Pro Micro as "Rubber ducky".
 It's worth to mention that :star: [Samy Kamkar](https://samy.pl) also presented this kind of functionality [with Teensy](https://www.youtube.com/watch?v=aSLEq7-hlmo) in 2014.
 :star: Dejan from howtomechatronics.com - thanks for the tutorials about using Arduino with [bluetooth module](https://howtomechatronics.com/tutorials/arduino/arduino-and-hc-05-bluetooth-module-tutorial/) and [App inventor](https://howtomechatronics.com/tutorials/arduino/how-to-build-custom-android-app-for-your-arduino-project-using-mit-app-inventor/).
 :star: Mr [Jesse Vincent](https://shop.keyboard.io/pages/about-us) who created [FingerprintUSBHost](https://github.com/keyboardio/FingerprintUSBHost) which allows to recognize operating system of the target machine.
 Noteworthy is that :star: [gloglas](https://github.com/gloglas) used it in [WifiDuckV2](https://github.com/gloglas/WifiDuckV2) (giving me idea to use it too) which is rewrite of :star: [spacehuhns](https://github.com/spacehuhn)'s [wifi_ducky](https://github.com/spacehuhn/wifi_ducky).